I’ve already carried you through some basic stuff you need to know before you start dealing with sewing in the first place!

 What’s different is that overlock machines (as the name says) make overlock stitches.
 When it comes to decorative stitches, overlock machines support fewer spools of thread so you can’t experiment too much with this – what you see is what you get!

 Some overlock machines can perform cover stich.

 If you want to sew on some trims or lace the cover stitch is what you need.
 When you come to bump into a folded area, a cover stitch is your solution.
-These stitches are something that regular serge machine doesn’t do!
+These stitches are something that a regular serge machine doesn’t do!
 Interesting is that there are particular machines designed for cover stitches.

 Serger machines (as I’ve already explained) can make stitches and cut the fiber at the same time.
 Some serger machines support up to eight spools of thread which allows you to play with decorative stitches!

-Chain stitch as well as flatlock stitch is also something serger machines do perfectly.
+Chain stitch, as well as flatlock stitch, is also something serger machines do perfectly.
 Special serger machines, which are, of course, more expensive, can make cover stitches.